 Climbing Lochberg, a mighty castle-tower situated on the right-hand side of Winterstock Turm, from which this peak is separated by the saddle named Winterlucke mt.
 2854, is only one amongst the numberless climbing possibilities in this magnificent area.
-In its Northern side Lochberg shows a small glacier in strong retreat; in the Southwestern side the peak offers a fine varied face, situated in front of Albert Heim Hut, having some trad and sportive climbing routes.
+In its Northern side Lochberg shows a small glacier in strong retreat; in the Southwestern side the peak offers a fine varied face, situated in front of the Albert Heim Hut, having some trad and sportive climbing routes.